 If you use a cell phone, chances are you’re aware of text messaging (brief messages limited to 160 characters that can be sent or received on all modern mobile phones).
 The definition of texting while driving is the act of composing, sending, reading text messages, email, or making other similar use of the Web on a mobile phone while operating a motor vehicle.
+If you have been injured by a distracted driver, the texting & driving accident lawyers of Grey Law can help you understand your legal rights.

 Texting is on the rise, up from 9.8 billion messages a month in December ‘05 to 110.4 billion in December ‘08.
 Many of these texts occurring while people are driving.
 Texting has been ruled as the cause of some motor vehicle accidents, and in some places has been outlawed or restricted.
 In California it is illegal to text while driving.
 Police officers can now legally stop drivers if they suspect that they are breaking the law and issue citations.